gb160/gb160.github.io/info_purchasing.md

-###Payment Methods
+###P ayment Methods

-#To Purchase with Bitcoin or Etherium, use the button below:
+# To Purchase with Bitcoin or Etherium, use the button below:

 {% include button_crypto.html %}

-#To Purchase with Paypal or Credit/Debit card, use the options below:
+# To Purchase with Paypal or Credit/Debit card, use the options below:

 <div id="smart-button-container">
       <div style="text-align: center;">